Tharuzha/CustomTooling-Automation/TestSuites/CustomerManagement.md

 - Verify admin can navigate through all customers:
   - If pagination exists, verify admin can access all pages
   - Verify admin can view customers on different pages
-  - Verify no customers are hidden or inaccessible
-- Verify search functionality (if available):
-  - Verify admin can search for specific customers
-  - Verify search results display correctly
-  - Verify search does not restrict admin access
-- Verify admin permissions:
-  - Verify no "Access Denied" or permission errors occur
-  - Verify admin can view all customer details without restrictions
-  - Verify full administrative access to customer management section